apjanke/swingexplorer-demo-website/README.md

 swingexplorer-demo-website
 ==========================

-This is a demo of how the new SwingExplorer web site might look.
+This is a demo of how the new Swing Explorer web site might look.

 View the site live at [https://apjanke.github.io/swingexplorer-demo-website](https://apjanke.github.io/swingexplorer-demo-website).